National Research Data Infrastructure

 - Interner LinkInformation about the NFDI Conference 2020

-Call for Proposals, Letters of Intent and the Submission and Review Process
+Call for Proposals, (Non-)binding Letters of Intent and the Submission and Review Process

-Before submitting proposals, NFDI letters of intent have to be submitted.
-The binding letters of intent for proposal submission in 2019 and non-binding letters for anticipated proposal submission in 2020 and 2021 can be accessed under the following link:
+Before submitting proposals, binding letters of intent have to be submitted.
+The (non-) binding letters of intent for proposal submission in 2019 can be accessed under the following link:

 As another element of the feedback and quality enhancement process, the consortia will be notified in writing of the review panel’s decision and given the opportunity to respond to the reviewer comments.

 The Expert Committee discusses and evaluates all proposals on the basis of the review and any responses submitted by the applicants.
 During all deliberations, members of the NFDI Expert Committee are tasked with keeping the overall objective firmly in mind, i.e. the establishment of a comprehensive framework of interconnected consortia providing a national research data service to the entire research community.
 As the NFDI will be established over three rounds, the focal areas in the development phase may vary in each round.

 At its meeting on 6 December 2018, the Joint Committee of the DFG established the NFDI Expert Committee, which is responsible for the process of selecting the NFDI consortia.
 The committee’s main duties are to evaluate proposals on the basis of a review of scientific, information technology, and structural considerations and to formulate funding recommendations for the GWK.
 The committee is composed of experts in various branches of science and the humanities who have extensive experience in working abroad, in research management, in scientific infrastructure facilities or in industry.

 A statement by the NFDI Expert Committee on the preparation and submission of proposals for basic services for the NFDI published in the follow-up to the third NFDI conference in 2021 can be found at: